vaadin/web-components/packages/vaadin-charts/docs/0.1.0/index.md

 ## Overview
 Vaadin Charts is a feature-rich interactive charting library for Web Components developers.
 It provides a Chart Web Component.
 The Chart can visualize one- and two-dimensional numeric data in many available chart types.
 The charts allow flexible configuration of all the chart elements as well as the visual style.
 The library includes a built-in visual theme, which you can extend further.
+Vaadin Charts is based on Highcharts JS, a charting library written in JavaScript.

 <figure>
     <img src="images/vaadin-charts.png" alt="Vaadin Charts Web Component Example.">